mojaloop/mojaloop-specification/thirdparty-api/README.md

 ## Data Models

-The [Data Models Document](./data-models.md) describes in detail the Data Models used in the Thirdparty API
+The [Data Models Document](./data-models.md) describes in detail the Data Models used in the Third Party API